coders4liberty/argue4liberty4me/README.md

 App that will generate liberty-based arguments in development. <br>
 https://code4liberty.wordpress.com/android/ <br>
 This is a beginner level Android app project.
 We initially followed the Code Babe Android Virgin tutorial.  https://codebabes.com/courses/android-virgin <br>
-Still has a couple of build errors. <br>
+We fixed the build errors.
-Next: Want to add more categories and lists of Strings and randomly select a string from the list.
+We added arrays and added code to randomly pick a string from the array.
+Now we just need more arugments.
+Add arguments to the arrays of strings on the MainActivity.java file.